Program Requirements for Research Abroad

 Steps in the Process

-- 6-12 months from departure: Visit the Study Abroad Resource Room (1111 University Capitol Centre) to learn more about programming that offers international research
+- 6-12 months from departure: Use our program search to learn more about programming that offers international research

 - 6-12 months from departure: Meet with the appropriate Study Abroad Advisor to discuss program application process and potential research topics of interest

 - You can schedule an appointment by stopping by the Study Abroad Office (1111 University Capitol Centre) or by calling 319.335.0353

 - 4-6 months from departure: Apply and receive your acceptance from the program (instructions will vary by program location and provider)

 - 2-3 months from departure: Attend Research Abroad Overview with University of Iowa IRB.
 After this session you will know for sure if you need to seek Iowa IRB Approval or not.
 If you need IRB approval, Study Abroad will assign you a Faculty Advisor to mentor you through the process and help you hone your research topic